PostPods

 lemonade isopod Bolivari Lemonade Isopod

-PostPods Bolivari Lemonade Isopods (Porcellio) from £35.00
+PostPods Bolivari Lemonade Isopods (Porcellio) £35.00

 Like most other Porcellio species, the Bolivari Lemonade Isopods prefer a less moist environment in comparison to other isopods.
 These fascinating isopods originate in eastern Spain.
 They are becoming very popular for their unique lemon and yellow hues; thus, quality Bolivari Lemonade Isopods are some of the most in-demand large species right now.
 These isopods make exotic pets.
 They breed readily in a basic isopod setup.
 They make a good option for beginners as well as seasoned terrarium enthusiasts.
 They are mostly found in caves with arid environments.
-A Glimpse Origin: Eastern Spain Scientific Name: Porcellio bolivari "Lemonade" Difficulty Level: Medium Size: 3cm Rarity: High Temperature: 70°F to 80℉ Humidity: 50% to 70% Favorite Foods: Lichens, Banana Leaf, Dead Wood, Cuttlebone An Overview Bolivari Lemonade Isopods are quite rare in the uK hobby still at this time.
+A Glimpse Origin: Eastern Spain Scientific Name: Porcellio bolivari "Lemonade" Difficulty Level: Medium Size: 3cm Rarity: Rare Temperature: 70°F to 80℉ Humidity: 50% to 70% Favorite Foods: Lichens, Banana Leaf, Dead Wood, Cuttlebone An Overview Bolivari Lemonade Isopods are quite rare in the uK hobby still at this time.
 These isopods are well-known to be a great addition to terrarium setups.
 They are low-maintenance pets that thrive in a less moist environment.
 These natives to Spain are characterized by their completely yellow color variation, flat and broad bodies.
 They have a lemonade-like colouration with strong yellow highlights.
 The best thing about the these Isopods is that they decompose organic matter.
 They can be a perfect addition for maintenance of bioactive terrariums.
 They cannot tolerate stale and musty air.
 They should only be added to terrariums with generous ventilation areas.
 These isopods feed on many different types of food, such as feeding foliage, dead wood, cuttlebone, pollen, beetle jelly, etc. They can make a captivating breed for your collection.
 Basic Care You can use the following instructions and tips to provide the best care to Bolivari Lemonade Isopods.
 Use forest moss and feeding foliage as a ground substrate for your Bolivari Lemonade Isopods.
 You can use a terrarium for housing Bolivari Lemonade Isopods.
 Keep the temperature of the container within 70°F to 80℉.
 Add curved cork bark works into the terrarium to give Bolivari Lemonade Isopods something to cling to.
 Humidity should be no more than 50 to 70%.
 Avoid keeping the enclosure under direct sunlight.
 Bolivari Lemonade Isopods: Feeding Bolivari Lemonade Isopods are primarily detrivores.
 These isopods love to consume decaying wood and calcium sources such as limestone and cuttlefish bone.
 They are fond of forest materials such as leaf litter.
 They also consume cocoa leaves, Indian almond leaves, and dandelion flowers.
 They even feed on vegetables, salads, lichens, and banana leaves.
 Appearance And Behavior They are large and with elongated uropods.
 Their unique appearance looks similar to large trilobites.
 They can make a unique highlight of your terrarium setup.
 These isopods come in remarkable combinations of colors and even patterns.
 These isopods prefer the humid mossy corner of a terrarium for recurring molting process.
 They can maintain a balanced ecosystem within a terrarium by their contribution to soil health and the nutrient cycle.
 Habitat Bolivari Lemonade Isopods prefer a less moist environment, but you will have to maintain proper ventilation for them to thrive.
 These classic large Spanish isopods require plenty of airflow.
 They are extraordinary creatures that can add a touch of natural beauty to any terrarium.
 These skeleton-like isopods will slowly die off in a humid environment.
 Substrate Mix You can add forest hummus and flake soil to the ground substrate mix.
 You can use a natural substrate that includes lime granulate, dead wood, shell grit, feeding foliage, and forest moss.
 The ground substrate for Bolivari Lemonade Isopods can also include Sphagnum moss and natural moss.

-Sold out sale
+Sold out -62% sale

 Granulatum High Yellow Isopods High Yellow Isopods

-PostPods Granulatum High Yellow Isopods (Armadillidium) from £17.50 £45.00
+PostPods Granulatum High Yellow Isopods (Armadillidium) £17.50 £45.00

 I can not stress how perfect these isopods are.
 Easy to take care of, amazingly adaptable, happy to feed on a wide variety of foods, large enough to be seen, and stunning with the extra yellow on their carapace.
 Not only that they will be more than happy in a warm room, so unless your house is really cold there is no need to have extra heat for them. • Origin: Spain • Scientific Name: Armadillidium granulatum • Difficulty Level: Low • Size: 2.5cm • Rarity: Low • Temperature: 18ºC- 28ºC • Humidity: 75% to 80% • Diet: Leaf Litter, Repashy Bug Burger They do make a great clean-up crew, but with their larger size and bright colouration they are easy prey, but for planted terrariums, you would struggle to find a better custodian.
 Or set something up just for them.
 They are an appealing species visually, and with the right enclosure, you will have a fantastic display.
 These are an isolated morph, rather than one that has occurred due to a single morph.
 That means that the brightest of several generations has been chosen to improve each line.
 As your colony increases you can also select the more colourful individuals to improve the colours in your own lines.
 As with all our isopods, they are captive-bred in our own home so you know you are getting good quality stock.

-PostPods Citrus Panda King Isopods (Cubaris sp.) from £45.00
+PostPods Citrus Panda King Isopods (Cubaris sp.) £45.00

 A brightly coloured morph of the Cubaris Sp.
 Panda King, these Citrus Panda Kings share all the advantages of a Panda King.
 A suitable species for people new to keeping slightly harder isopods, or even a beginner who is confident in keeping terrariums at the correct humidity.
 The appealing features of a Cubaris sp.
-Large enough to be visible, but small enough to thrive in a small enclosure, and relatively unfussy in terms of food. • Origin: Vietnam • Scientific Name: Cubaris Sp ‘Panda King’ • Difficulty Level: Medium • Size: 10 to 18mm • Rarity: Low/medium • Temperature: 22°C to 28°C • Humidity: 60% to 75% • Diet: Leaf litter, decaying wood, vegetables The original populations of Panda Kings came from the limestone caves of Vietnam.
+Large enough to be visible, but small enough to thrive in a small enclosure, and relatively unfussy in terms of food. • Origin: Vietnam • Scientific Name: Cubaris Sp ‘Panda King’ • Difficulty Level: Easy • Size: 10 to 18mm • Rarity: Low/medium • Temperature: 22°C to 28°C • Humidity: 60% to 75% • Diet: Leaf litter, decaying wood, vegetables The original populations of Panda Kings came from the limestone caves of Vietnam.
 Eventually, a red/orange morph appeared, where the black sections of the Panda King were replaced with a red/orange colour.
 From that, a further morph was isolated in these fully citrus-coloured isopods.
 However, they have a white margin to their rear segments that can be larger in some individuals.
 The citrus panda king morph has occurred in several species of isopod, in some species it is known as variegated.
 Interestingly it seems that there may be other morphs that can be bred by crossing these to other colours, but the information on the exact genes isn’t clear.
 Needing slightly higher humidity levels than others, and enjoying burrowing, it's crucial to provide a healthy layer of substrate, cork bark and wood as places to hide, and potentially the enclosure might need regular misting.
 They require some extra calcium in their diet, and some variety, as with most species leaf litter can provide the bulk of their diet, but add in a variety of fruits and veg, as well as some good quality fish food.

 Sold out